About the BS

 The B.S. in Human Biology (HUMBIO) requires 81+ units in the major divided among four levels of courses: Fundamental Program requirements (which includes the Human Biology Core), Breadth requirement, Depth requirement, and Upper Division.
 The B.S. degree allows students a slightly more scientific and technical focus for their studies, and requires completion of coursework and specialization in the biological sciences, physical sciences, mathematics, and/or computer science and engineering.

 For the B.S. degree, majors will take 10 or more units of Breadth courses and 5 or more classes in the Upper Division and Depth courses from a set of pre-approved Life and Natural Sciences courses.
-Pre-approved courses will be either designated as or in the spirit of several Ways of Thinking and Doing, specifically Applied Quantitative Reasoning, Formal Reasoning, and Scientific Methods and Analysis.
+Many pre-approved courses satisfy University Ways of Thinking and Doing requirements, specifically Applied Quantitative Reasoning, Formal Reasoning, and Scientific Methods and Analysis.
 Students will still also take courses in the social sciences or humanities, although fewer.

 Requirements and Policies